 We learned during and after making the recipe that there are two errors in it.
 The first is simply that one of the ingredients is not mentioned in the instructions, though we easily decided where to insert it.
 The second is that the volume of water should be 150 ml rather than the 250 ml stated.
 We used all 250 ml and, although the cake batter was quite a runny one, the cake came out very well.
 However a friend mentioned that she’s made the recipe three times without success, and this may well be why.

-I was worried that our experience might suggest a lack of accuracy in other recipes in the book, but have been assured by the lovely Henry Dimbleby that, as far as they are aware, this recipe is the only one with mistakes in it.
+I was worried that our experience might suggest a lack of accuracy in other recipes in the book, but have been assured by Henry Dimbleby that, as far as they are aware, this recipe is the only one found to have been published with mistakes in it.
 If you have discovered any others please let me know, and drop a note to the folks at Leon too.

 Petra’s Honey Bread